Compeee/Movie-app-projekti/README.md

 - User is able to see upcoming movies on the page
 - User is able to go through all the movies by clicking the movies link in the navbar, sorted by popularity
 - User is able to go through all the shows by clicking the shows link in the navbar, sorted by popularity
-- User is able to filter movies and shows by category by selecting the categories he wants
+- User is able to filter movies and shows by category by selecting the categories they want